A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Approximate mr-CCMC

 \subsection{The relaxed-reference mr-CCMC propagator}

-In general, we expect methods which allow some relaxation of the CAS coefficients in the presence of the CCMC wavefunction to give improved estimates.
+In general, { we expect differences between the CASCI wavefunction and the projection of the true ground state wavefunction onto the CAS.
+This discrepancy is responsible for systematic errors in TCC,\cite{Faulstich2019} which we expect to appear in fr-mr-CCMC as well.
+Therefore} we expect methods which allow some relaxation of the CAS coefficients in the presence of the CCMC wavefunction to give improved estimates.
 While not necessary for H$_4$, a correct propagator which allows external spawning into the reference space should not negatively impact the quality of the result.
 As in conventional mr-CCMC, calculations set up in this way have the benefit of a well-defined shift, independent of $E_\mathrm{proj}$, which can be used for population control.
 However, the results of a na\"ive implementation of the rr-mr-CCMC method, which allows independent spawning and death onto reference determinants, are very poor.
 The propagator fails to select a single eigenstate regardless of bond length (see \Cref{fig:erds-projections}).

 The failures become increasingly pathological for more correlated geometries.
-This can be corrected by spawning onto vectors perpendicular to the CASCI wavefunction, as discussed in \cref{sec:er} (see \cref{fig:erds-proje}).
+This can be corrected by spawning onto vectors perpendicular to the CASCI wavefunction, as discussed in \cref{sec:er} (see \Cref{fig:erds-proje}).
 The random orthogonal vector propagator is equivalent to the eigenvector-based propagator in this case as there is only one vector orthogonal to the ground state in the reference space.

-In order to meaningfully assess the quality of the random orthogonal vector propagator, we turn to the Hubbard model.\cite{Hubbard1963} This is a simple model used to describe conducting and insulating behaviour in extended lattices.
+In order to meaningfully assess the quality of the random orthogonal vector propagator, we turn to the Hubbard model,\cite{Hubbard1963} used to describe conducting and insulating behaviour in extended lattices.
 Consider a lattice with sites $r$, each of which has a single spatial orbital centred on it.
 The Hamiltonian for this system is given by

 where $\hat c_{r,\sigma}^\dagger$ and $\hat c_{r,\sigma}$ are creation and annihilation operators at site $r$ and $\hat n_{r,\sigma}$ is the corresponding number operator.
 The pair $\braket{r,r'}$ ranges over adjacent sites.